 - Has been selected for service in that armed force.

 Click here to learn more about the Death Gratuity Payment

 Death Pension is a benefit paid to eligible dependents of deceased wartime veterans.
 You may be eligible if:

 - The deceased veteran was discharged from service under other than dishonorable conditions, AND

 - He or she served 90 days or more of active duty with at least 1 day during a period of war time.

-- However, 38 CFR 3.12a requires that anyone who enlists after 9/7/80 generally has to serve at least 24 months or the full period for which a person was called or ordered to active duty in order to receive any benefits based on that period of service.
-With the advent of the Gulf War on 8/2/90 (and still not ended by Congress to this day), veterans can now serve after 9/7/80 during a period of wartime.
+- However, the law requires that anyone who enlists after September 7, 1980 generally has to serve at least 24 months or their full enlistment in order to receive any benefits based on that period of service.
+With the advent of the Gulf War on August 2, 1990 (and still not ended by Congress to this day), veterans can now serve after September 7, 1980 during a period of wartime.
 When they do, they generally now must serve 24 months to be eligible for pension or any other benefits.
-But note the exclusions in 38 CFR 3.12(d), AND
+AND

 - you are the surviving spouse or unmarried child of the deceased veteran, AND